Taking Back the Word 'Elder'

-In dramatic contrast, the dictionary's definition of "Elder" is "one living in an earlier period; one who is older; one having authority by virtue of age and experience; one who is above another in rank, station or office."
-The synonyms are "leader, head, chief, senior, patriarch."
+In dramatic contrast, the dictionary’s definition of Elder is “one living in an earlier period; one who is older; one having authority by virtue of age and experience; one who is above another in rank, station or office.”
+The synonyms are “leader, head, chief, senior, patriarch.”
 Now we’re talking!
 Who wouldn‘t aspire to any of those titles?
-And I think "Elder" should be capitalized because it is a proper noun according to my reasoning.
-I use the words Elder and Senior with that same level of respect.
+And I think Elder should be capitalized because it is a proper noun according to my reasoning.
+I use the words, Elder and Senior, with that same level of respect.
 We loved being a senior in high school or college.
-Being assigned senior account specialist is a promotion.
+Being assigned a senior account specialist is a promotion.
 The senior member of a committee is an indication of experience, wisdom, and strength.
 How did we let the word Elder be denigrated to the word elderly?
 I agree that we must earn the privilege and humility of being named an Elder.
 Elders are those that project wisdom and strength that comes from living a long time.
 The title comes with the responsibility to stay above the fray, ignoring pettiness and offering an expanded view of life that we gain from years of experience.
-Join me in recapturing the word Elder as a title of honor.
-Let’s continue the conversation on Facebook at Just Now Old enough.
+Excerpt from Daily Cures, Wisdom for Healthy Aging by Connie Mason Michaelis